Tampa Harbor Maintenance Dredging

 - A total of 361,749 cubic yards of material was removed.

-- Work included turbidity monitoring, sea turtle trawl sweeping and relocation (hoppers), and endangered species observers, as well as operation and maintenance of DMMA Site 3-D at the direction of the Contracting Officer.
+- Work included turbidity monitoring, sea turtle trawl sweeping and relocation (hoppers), endangered species observers, and operation and maintenance of DMMA Site 3-D at the direction of the Contracting Officer.